Minimality of topological matrix groups and Fermat primes: Introduction

-This yields that for every minimal group $G$ its center $Z(G)$ is precompact.
+Compact groups are totally minimal.
+Minimal abelian groups are necessarily precompact by a theorem of Prodanov--Stoyanov \cite{PS}.
+An interesting and useful generalization of this classical result has been found by T. Banakh \cite{Banakh}.
+For every minimal group $G$ its center $Z(G)$ is precompact.
 So, if $G$ is, in addition, \textit{sup-complete} (i.e., complete with respect to its two-sided uniformity) then $Z(G)$ must be compact.
 For this reason, the group $\GL(n,\R)$ is not minimal.
 However, there are closed nonminimal subgroups of $\GL(n,\R)$ with compact (even, trivial) center.
-Indeed, the two-rank discrete free group $F_2$ is embedded into $\SL(2,\Z).$ It contains a copy of $F_{\aleph_0}$, the free group of rank $\aleph_0$.
-The discrete group $F_{\aleph_0}$ is not minimal as it admits non-discrete (Hausdorff) group topologies by Shakhmatov \cite{Shakh}.
+Indeed, the rank-two discrete free group $F_2$ is embedded into $\SL(2,\Z).$ Now recall that $F_2$, being residually finite, admits a precompact group topology.

-One of the most influential examples of a totally minimal group is the unitary group of an infinite-dimensional Hilbert space (see Stoyanov \cite{Stoyanov}).
-By a recent result of Duchesne \cite{Duchesne}, the isometry group of the infinite dimensional separable hyperbolic space with its Polish topology is minimal.
-Recently, the infinite locally compact solvable groups having all subgroups minimal were characterized in \cite{XDSD}.

 The minimality of Lie groups has been studied by many authors.
 Among others, we refer to van Est \cite{Est}, Omori \cite{Omori}, Goto \cite{Goto}, Remus--Stoyanov \cite{RS} and the references therein.
 By Omori \cite{Omori}, connected nilpotent Lie groups with compact center are minimal.
-In particular, the classical Weyl-Heisenberg group $(\T \oplus \R) \leftthreetimes \R$ is minimal, where $\T=\R/ \Z$.
-By \cite{DM10}, the \emph{Generalized Weyl-Heisenberg groups} $H_0(V)=(\T \oplus V) \leftthreetimes V^*$, defined for every normed space $V$, are minimal.
+In particular, the classical Weyl--Heisenberg group $(\T \oplus \R) \rtimes_{\a} \R$ is minimal, where $\T=\R/ \Z$.
+Moreover, as it was proved in \cite{DM10}, the \emph{Generalized Weyl--Heisenberg groups} $H_0(V)=(\T \oplus V) \rtimes V^*$, defined for every Banach space $V$, are minimal.

-According to an important result of Remus and Stoyanov \cite{RS}, $\SL(n,\R)$ is totally minimal.
-More generally, a connected semi-simple Lie group is totally minimal if and only if its center is finite.
+The affine groups $\R^n \rtimes \GL(n,\R)$ are minimal (Remus--Stoyanov \cite{RS}).
+Every closed matrix subgroup $G \leq \GL(n,\R)$ is a retract of a minimal Lie group of dimension $2n+1 + \dim(G)$.
+For every locally compact abelian group $G$ and its dual $G^*,$ the generalized Heisenberg group $(\T \oplus G^*) \rtimes G$ is minimal (see \cite{MEG95}).
+Therefore, every locally compact abelian group is a group retract of a locally compact minimal group.
+By \cite{MEG08}, every topological group is a group retract of a minimal group.

 By a result of Mayer \cite{Mayer}, a locally compact connected group is totally minimal if and only if for every closed normal subgroup $N$ of $G$ the center $Z(G/N)$ is compact.
-In addition to $\SL(n,\R),$ the following concrete classical groups are totally minimal: the Euclidean motion group $\R^n \leftthreetimes \SO(n,\R)$ and the Lorentz group $\R^n \leftthreetimes \SL(n,\R)$.
+In addition to $\SL(n,\R)$, the following concrete classical groups are totally minimal: the Euclidean motion group $\R^n \rtimes \SO(n,\R)$ and the Lorentz group $\R^n \rtimes \SL(n,\R)$.